freedomofpress/securedrop-docs/docs/admin/installation/intro_for_admins.rst

 Keeping the System Updated
 --------------------------

 The admin is responsible for ensuring that updates are applied to SecureDrop.
 Where possible, updates are applied automatically, but some update operations require manual intervention.

 Updates: Servers
 ^^^^^^^^^^^^^^^^

 The admin should be aware of all SecureDrop updates and take any required manual action if requested in the `SecureDrop Release Blog`_ (`RSS feed`_).
 We also recommend registering with the `SecureDrop Support Portal`_ to stay apprised of upcoming releases.

 Most often, the SecureDrop servers will automatically update via ``apt``.
-However, occasionally you will need to run ``securedrop-admin install`` or take other manual steps.
-If you are onboarded to the support portal, we will let you know in advance of major releases if manual intervention will be required.
+However, occasionally you will need to take other manual steps.
+If you are in touch with us directly for :doc:`support </introduction/getting_support>`, we will let you know in advance of major releases if manual intervention will be required.

 .. _`SecureDrop Release Blog`: https://securedrop.org/news
 .. _`RSS Feed`: https://securedrop.org/news/feed